Koenkk/zigbee2mqtt.io/docs/devices/MCCGQ01LM.md

 ### Pairing
 Press and hold the reset button on the device for +- 5 seconds (until the blue light starts blinking).
-After this the device will automatically join.
+Then press the button every 2 seconds until the device joins the network.

 ## Manual Home Assistant configuration